-Students who are eligible for Montreat College and federal work study programs will be contacted by the Office of Financial Aid with information about the application process.
+Students who are eligible for Montreat College and federal work study programs will be contacted by Financial Services with information about the application process.
 These positions typically allow for 125 hours of work per semester at \$7.25 per hour.